-SI traceable data in space
+SI-traceable data in space

-At the heart of the TRUTHS calibration capability is the Cryogenic Solar Absolute Radiometer (CSAR) which can mimic in space, the same calibration capability and associated measurement accuracy that is delivered using this type of technology on Earth.
+At the heart of the TRUTHS calibration capability is the primary standard Cryogenic Solar Absolute Radiometer (CSAR) which can mimic, in space, the same SI-traceable calibration capability and associated measurement uncertainty achievable in metrology laboratories on Earth.

-In addition to establishing benchmark measurements of the Earth itself, the TRUTHS mission plans to establish a set of internationally-accepted SI-traceable reference targets, including the sun, moon and the earth’s deserts.
+In addition to establishing benchmark measurements of the Earth itself, the TRUTHS mission plans to establish a set of internationally-accepted SI-traceable reference targets, including the Sun, Moon and the Earth’s deserts.
 These could be used to provide calibrations for EO data collected by other satellites.
 Such reference targets are highly stable, and many have been observed by previous satellites, so could be used to back-correct archived data.

 TRUTHS is a complementary mission to other satellite-based Earth observation missions providing a more complete spectrally resolved picture of the Earth’s radiation imbalance which drives global warming.
 Alongside the FORUM and IASI-NG missions TRUTHS will enable a complete picture of the Earth’s radiation imbalance.
 In partnership with its NASA CLARREO Pathfinder sister mission, due for launch on the International Space Station, and the proposed Chinese Libra mission, TRUTHS will initiate a new epoch of SI traceability from space and a new satellite class, the so called SITSats.